hamecoded/myBlog/doc/exercises/ex2-grunt.md

     index.html
     pre-index.html
   ```
+  - Install Grunt cli globally
+  - Install grunt local to project
+  - Build ontop of the [sample Gruntfile.js]

-  - Add Grunt tasks(pick one or two off the list below)
+  - Add Grunt and install the relevant grunt tasks
   - Define a build task to copy uglified js files to dist directory
   - Define a dev watch task that transpiles scss files to css upon file change